-Proposition 68 – the result of last year's legislative victory passing Senate Bill 5 (de León) – offers voters the first natural resources bond passed by the California Legislature in 15 years.
+On June 5, California voters passed Proposition 68 – the result of last year's legislative victory passing Senate Bill 5 (de León).
 This bond is the largest investment in natural resources and underserved communities in California history.

-We support Proposition 68!
-These bond funds are sorely needed to help increase park access and to preserve and protect the natural, cultural, and historical resources in California's state parks.
+Thank you for joining us to support Proposition 68!
+These much-needed bond funds will help increase park access, and preserve and protect the natural, cultural and historical resources in California's state parks.
 An investment for our parks and for the state, this bond will benefit our communities now and in the future through increased access to public spaces and recreational opportunities, clean water supplies, drought protection, climate change preparedness, preserved wildlife habitats, cultural and historical preservation and more.

-The support of Californians is critical to passing this bond.
-CSPF is working with conservation nonprofits, and community organizations to encourage local engagement and to ensure voters approve Proposition 68.
+CSPF worked with conservation nonprofits, and community organizations to encourage local engagement and to ensure voters approve Proposition 68.
 With your support, our parks will benefit from critical repairs and improvements so that all Californians will be able to enjoy the natural resources and cultural treasures in our state parks.

 Now is the time to invest in California's natural and historic infrastructure – including significant investments into California's state park system.
 It has been 15 years since California voters approved the last substantive park bond.
 As you know, with an aging state park infrastructure, our parks continue to need critical repairs to keep them available and well maintained now and into the future.
 At the same time, funding for amenities and improvements in parks that will attract new and diverse visitors to state parks is also sorely needed.